MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/mde-integration.md

 [Watch our videos](#related-videos) showing the benefits of using Defender for Endpoint with Cloud App Security.

-## How to integrate Defender for Endpoint with Cloud App Security
+## How to integrate Microsoft Defender for Endpoint with Cloud App Security

 To enable Defender for Endpoint integration with Cloud App Security: